-Computer Science Professor Sung-Bae Cho, for example, created an AI tool that generates different designs for dresses.
-The user selects which designs to keep, and these choices are looped back into the AI to generate new designs.
-The process is repeated a number of times until it produces results the user deems satisfactory.
+For example, Computer Science Professor Sung-Bae Cho created an AI tool that generates different designs for dresses.
+The user selects which designs to keep, and these choices are looped back into the AI, allowing it to learn and evolve so that it can generate new designs.
+The process is repeated until the AI produces results the user deems satisfactory.